Taichung Broadcasting Station

 臺中放送局-建築物前裝置藝術

-The Taichung Broadcasting Bureau, built in 1935 during the Japanese colonial period, features beautiful architecture and garden landscapes, making it a top photo spot for many visitors and a beloved "old friend" to many Taichung residents.
-Its address, "No. 1 Diantai Street," is the only numbered address on the entire Diantai Street, which is quite special.
-The Taichung Broadcasting Bureau played an important role in Taiwan's broadcasting history, officially starting operations on May 11, 1935.
-It was established by the Japanese government to develop the broadcasting industry and serve as a relay station for broadcasting throughout Taiwan, making it the third radio station in Taiwan.
-It was retired from broadcasting in 1998, registered as a historical building in Taichung City in 2002, and underwent renovation by architect Chen Bo-Nian in 2003.
-In 2015, the operation was entrusted to the STUDIO creative team from Holy Bridge Information Historical Building OT Business Unit, aiming to inherit the spirit of "information dissemination" of the broadcasting bureau and establish an important cultural broadcasting base in central Taiwan.
+The Taichung Broadcasting Station, built in the 10th year of the Showa era (1935), features beautiful architecture and garden landscapes, making it a popular photo spot for many tourists and a "old friend" in the hearts of Taichung citizens.
+The address "No. 1, Radio Station Street" is the only house number on the entire Radio Station Street, which is quite special.
+The Taichung Broadcasting Station played an important role in Taiwan's broadcasting history, officially starting its broadcast on May 11, 1935.
+It was established by the Japanese government to develop radio broadcasting as a relay station for broadcasting across the island, and it was the third radio station in Taiwan.
+After retiring from broadcasting in 1998, it was registered as a historical building in Taichung City in 2002.
+In 2003, it was renovated by architect Chen Bo-nian, and in 2015, the project was planned and operated by the Good Place Team (@STUDIO Cultural and Creative) under St. Qiao Information's Historical Building OT Operations Division, with the hope of inheriting the spirit of "information dissemination" of the broadcasting station and establishing an important cultural broadcasting base in Central Taiwan.

 Address:No. 1, Diantai Street, North District, Taichung City 404